aryaxt/OCMapper/README.md

 -------------------------
 - Supports array mapping
 - Supports tree structure mapping
-- Supports complex object nesting
-- Supports Core Data (NSManagedObjects)
-- Mapping configuration can be done both in code or through a PLIST
-- Auto detects key/values based on NSDictionary keys
+- Auto maps everything based on key/values
-- Fully Configurable
+- You can write mapping for non-matching dictionary/property keys
+- Override portion of mapping using transformers
+- Supports Core Data (NSManagedObjects mapping)
 - Does not require subclassing or adding any extra code to your models
 - Auto date conversion, and configurable DateFormatters
 - Auto underscore to camel case mapping

 Examples
 -------------------------